savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 tags: ["Python", "JIT", "CPython", "You don't have to be a compiler engineer"]
 ---

 >  This is a post in a series around making CPython internals more approachable.
 If I missed something or you’d like to request a topic, feel free to drop me a line via [email](mailto:savannah@python.org).
-You also read other posts in the series [here](https://savannah.dev/tags/you-dont-have-to-be-a-compiler-engineer/).
+You can also read other posts in the series [here](https://savannah.dev/tags/you-dont-have-to-be-a-compiler-engineer/).

 Ever wonder what really happens under the hood when you run your Python code?
 If you're using a JIT build of CPython, the answer may involve a few more steps than you'd expect but thankfully, you don't have to be a compiler engineer to understand it.